synshop/rtfm/docs/index.md

 # SYNShop Docs

 Here you'll find information how stuff is set up.
-The goal iss to educate some one who wants to help out or to remind the person who set up what the did when they forget ;)
+The goal is to educate some one who wants to help out or to remind the person who set up what the did when they forget ;)